martinholsen/Ankhoria-Demo-v1.0/README.md

 ## Weapons

-    Runic Revolver - Deals increased damage in proportion to the enemies mana
+    Runic Revolver - Removes 10% of targets max mana on hit.
+The amount of mana is also dealt as damage to the target.

-    Stunning Crossbow - Stuns for 0.5 sec on hit
+    Stunning Crossbow - Fires a projectile that stuns and deals damage (nonballistic).
+The stun increases with distance.

-    Handcannon - Launches a slow but powerful projectile
+    Handcannon - Launches a slow but powerful projectile that explodes on impact with ground or target.
+The damage increases with time.

-    Manadrinker - This sword deals damage to mana instead and steals a portion of it
+    Manadrinker - This sword deals damage to mana instead and steals a portion of it.

     Solar Staff - Charges up a powerful beam of solar power.
 Player is slow while charging. (hitscan)